NEW – As of April 25, 2017

 - 2.5 times your average monthly bill over the past 12 months for monthly billed customers.

 - 1.75 times your average monthly bill over the past 12 months for bi-monthly billed customers.

 - If you have less than 12 months of service history with Hydro One, we will base the security deposit on a reasonable estimate.

-Please note, if you've received two or more disconnection notices, we'll calculate the amount of the security deposit based on 2.5 times your highest actual or estimated bill.
+Please note, if you have received two or more disconnection notices, we will calculate the amount of the security deposit based on 2.5 times your highest actual or estimated bill.
 This will apply whether your premises was disconnected or not.

 4. The Importance of a Good Payment History

 We encourage customers to maintain a good payment history to avoid being charged a security deposit.
-You are considered to have a good payment history as long as you haven't had one of the following on record:
+You are considered to have a good payment history as long as you have not had one of the following on record: